Native macOS · For AWS Lambda · Built for AppKit speed

 The workflow

-From profile picker to root cause in three clicks.
+From AWS profile picker to root cause in three clicks.

 Navigator